marko-milasinovic/Windows10_LTSC/README.md

 </p>

 Windows 10 Enterprise LTSC
-Final image file size is 4.8 GiB.
+Final image file size on flash drive is 4.8 GiB.

 ##### Table of Contents
 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>